 This test will certify that your child has advanced basic German skills.
 Listening, Reading, Writing and Speaking will be tested, and your child will have to give a short presentation in German that he / she will have to prepare at home.

 This test will also provide the school with valuable information about the language development of your child, and it will also show if your child is ready to take the more rigorous DSD 1 exam.

 Most of the test will probably be done towards the end of the school year during class time, but depending on the number of students tested, there might be special time frames for the oral exam.

 This test has the same format as the DSD 1 test, and is another stepping stone towards the higher level tests.

-You can find more detailed information about the A2 test at the link.
+Click for more detailed information about the A2 test

 Starting with 7th grade, students can take the AATG National German test.
 This test is organized by the AATG (American Association of Teachers of German) and was designed for High School German students.
 The four levels correspond to the first, second, third and fourth year of German instruction.
 The AATG test is an online-only test, testing reading and audio-visual comprehension exclusively.

 Level 1 is tested in April and Level 2-4 in December / January.

 Successful students will receive a certificate and a medal.